zextras/tech-doc/source/_includes/_installation/_roles/role-vs-wsc.rst

-This Role consists of *Video Server* and *Video Recording*.
+This Role consists of *Video Server (WSC)* and *Video Recording*.
 You need to install the latter only if you plan to record video meetings, otherwise you can install *Video Server* without *Video Recording*.
 For this reason we split this Role's installation in two parts.

-The Video Server Role requires that the :ref:`role-prov-install` be already installed, because you need to execute a command on the Node hosting that Role to configure the Video Server.

 .. include:: /_includes/_installation/warningservicediscoveragent.rst